Skip to main content

 • The Division of General Surgery provides snacks for the residents in the general surgery call rooms.

-Mountain Challenge and Beyond
+Ski Day and Beyond

 Nature

 • One of the greatest contributors to wellness at the University of Utah is the natural environment of Utah.
-Even if you are not an outdoor enthusiast, it is had to not be inspired and rejuvenated by the panoramic scenery, the mountain vistas, and the amazing sunsets.
+Even if you are not an outdoor enthusiast, it is hard to not be inspired and rejuvenated by the panoramic scenery, the mountain vistas, and the amazing sunsets.

 GME Office